Nyanaraaa/globetrekker-exam/README.md

    - Simply open `index.html` in your browser
    - Or use a local server like Live Server in VS Code
    - For Vue.js components, access `destinations.html`

+## Acknowledgement

+This project was built as part of a Front-End Developer Technical Exam for the Elite DSI hiring process.
+I enjoyed working on it and learned a lot througout the process.